DE-BOOTS/odin-landing-page/README.md

     - Lessons learned while coding the web page is how to structure the web page and make use of flex box to position elements in different positions.
     - Also practiced everything I learned from the beginning of the foundation section in The Odin Project Course.

+### Images Used

+    - Image by Vilius Kukanauskas from Pixabay